tiacsys/bridle/boards/arm/arduino_zero/doc/index.rst

    :scale: 50%
    :alt: Arduino Zero SPI on 6 pin ICSP connector

 The SAMD21 MCU has 6 SERCOM based SPIs.
 On the Arduino Zero, SERCOM4 is available on the 6 pin ICSP connector at the edge of the board.
 To the
 |Arduino UNO R3| header SERCOM1 is connect to external devices over D11 (MOSI),
 D12 (MISO), and D13 (SCK).
 All signals of both busses are connected in parallel to the Atmel EDBG.

 I2C Port
 ========

 The SAMD21 MCU has 6 SERCOM based I2Cs.
-On the Arduino Zero, SERCOM3 is available on D18 (SDA) and D19 (SCL) of the |Arduino UNO R3| header.
-Both signals are connected in parallel to the Atmel EDBG.
+On the Arduino Zero, SERCOM3 is signals are connected in parallel to the Atmel EDBG.

 Serial Port
 ===========

 The SAMD21 MCU has 6 SERCOM based USARTs.
 One of the USARTs (SERCOM5) is connected to the onboard Atmel Embedded Debugger (EDBG) and is the Zephyr console.
 This is captured by the standard board revision ``uartcons``.
 SERCOM0 is available on the D0 (RX) and D1 (TX) of the |Arduino UNO R3| header.

 USB Device Port